 Stick To Quality

 There are some other options out there for total beginners, but you will usually still be best served by one of the entry levels options from the brands on our list as they put a focus on quality for every experience level.
-Logitech may be a notable mention, with their G29 and G920 wheels being a very affordable way to get into sim racing, albeit with a relatively basic sim racing wheel.
+Logitech may be a notable mention, with their G29/G920 wheels being a very affordable way to get into sim racing, albeit with a relatively basic sim racing wheel.

 The top brands in sim racing are constantly creating new products that utilize the most advanced technology on the market.
 The wheels offered by these brands far exceed the rest of the options available to sim racers in all aspects, from their build quality to the amount of torque they can provide and their overall realism factor.

-The best brands for beginners and intermediate sim racers tend to be ThrustMaster and Fanatec, while more advanced sim racers might want to choose a brand such as SimSteering or SimXperience.
+The best brands for beginners and intermediate sim racers tend to be Thrustmaster and Fanatec, while more advanced sim racers might want to choose a brand such as Simucube, SimSteering or SimXperience.
 No matter which option you go for, you will be getting a quality, functional wheel that will help to provide you with a truly immersive sim racing experience.